trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/renovate/README.md

 1. Go to Settings → Secrets
 2. Add the required secrets:
    - `RENOVATE_TOKEN`: Your Forgejo Personal Access Token created earlier
-   - `GITHUB_TOKEN`: GitHub token for fetching dependencies from GitHub repositories
+   - `RENOVATE_GITHUB_COM_TOKEN`: A GitHub token for fetching changelogs and metadata from GitHub repositories

 #### Customize the Workflow